 Not only do these pests feed on grapes, but they can end up in the mix as grapes are turned into wine, where the bugs give off stress compounds that affect the quality of the vino.
 Researchers at Oregon State University placed live and dead stink bugs on wine grapes and measured the stress compounds the insects released as they and the grapes were squeezed during the winemaking process.
 According to a press release, “They found that pressing was a key step in the release of two of the most common stress compounds—tridecane, which is odorless, and (E)-2-decenal, which produces an undesirable musty-like, coriander or cilantro aroma.”
 Red wine was more affected than white, maybe because the grapes are pressed at different points in the production process.
 The researchers found that more than three stink bugs per grape cluster resulted in contaminated wine.

-Scientists at Rutgers University recently discovered that they could detect the eDNA (or environmental DNA—things like skin flakes, scales, exoskeletons, or fecal matter) of brown marmorated stink bugs in the water farmers used to wash their produce before the crops go to market.
+Scientists at Rutgers University discovered in 2018 that they could detect the eDNA (or environmental DNA—things like skin flakes, scales, exoskeletons, or fecal matter) of brown marmorated stink bugs in the water farmers used to wash their produce before the crops go to market.
 They visited two farms—one in New Jersey with a known stink bug infestation and another that was just outside the bugs’ range in New Hampshire—where they both tested water and set traps for the bugs.
 As expected, they found stink bug DNA at the Jersey farm … and they found it at the New Hampshire farm, too.
 There, on the last day of testing, an immature stink bug ended up in a trap—visual confirmation of what their data was telling them.
 They hope that farmers can use the test to detect stink bugs before there’s a full-fledged infestation.

 In the U.S. the BMSB has few predators—so when scientists were looking for a way to combat the pests, they went to Asia.
 There, the stink bugs are kept in check by samurai wasps (Trissolcus japonicus), a tiny, stingerless parasite that lays its eggs in the stink bugs’ eggs, where its larvae eat the contents before emerging as wasps to continue the cycle.
 Sixty to 90 percent of BMSB eggs in Asia are parasitized by the wasps.